estfernan/boost/docs/sv_gene_detection.rst

 BOOST-GP
 ------------------------------------------

-BOOST-GP (Bayesian mOdeling Of Spatial Transcriptomics data via Gaussian Process) model requires the expression count for one gene (one column of the original count matrix $Y$) and the location information $T$ as inputs.
+BOOST-GP (Bayesian mOdeling Of Spatial Transcriptomics data via Gaussian Process) model requires the expression count for one gene (one column of the original count matrix :math:`Y`) and the location information :math:`T` as inputs.
 The estimated size factor is also an input for it.
 ::
     result_boost_gp <- BOOST.GP(abs_expr, sample_info, size.factor = size_factor, gene.name = 'Doc2g', n.iter = 3000)